-In the CISE Governance Model 2, the different legacy systems are connected to the CISE node through their respective adaptor as shown in the figure above.
+In the CISE Governance Model 2, the different legacy systems are connected to the CISE node through their respective adaptors as shown in the figure above.

-Pros The adaptor responsibility is easier to target when it relates to one legacy system only.
-Cons Each authority that wants to connect their legacy systems has to procure its own adaptor. nodel is recommended where the number of the authorities that need to connect their legacy ns is high and there is not a pre-defined coordination among them at the national level.
+Pros The responsibility for the adaptor is easier to be defined when it relates to one legacy system only.
+Cons Each authority needs to procure their own adaptor to connect their legacy systems.
+This model is recommended where the number of the authorities that need to connect their legacy systems is high and there is no pre-defined coordination among them at national level.